mota494/42_Born2BeRoot/README.md

 ##### Remove an UFW port

-`sudo ufw status numbered`: to check what ports are opened and their index number
+`sudo ufw status numbered`: to check what ports are open and their index number

 `sudo ufw delete port_index_number`: to delete the port of the index number received